markonikolas/bedrock-starter/README.md

 ### Manual setup

-if an automated setup fails for some reason or you don't trust shell scripts, you'll need to configure it manually
+If an automated setup fails for some reason or you don't trust shell scripts, you'll need to start development environment manually

-then start the projects' [lando](https://docs.lando.dev/) dev environment
+First, start the projects' [lando](https://docs.lando.dev/) dev environment

 ```bash
 lando start